msssm/MultiLevelEvacuation_with_custom_C_code/README.md

 --- Can we improve the evacuation model from the ETH ? ---

 Which escapes are mostly used in case of evacuation?
-- Psicological pressure, knowledge of the building...
+- Psycological pressure, knowledge of the building...

 Which would be the best strategy for an evacuation?
 - Which escapes would be over-used, which ones under-used?
-- Do we need more escapes`??
+- Do we need more escapes or wider exit doors?

-What is the behaviour of the people as a group (not individuum)??
+What is the behaviour of the people as a group (not individuum)?
 - Best-/Worst-Cases
 - Different kind of reaction under pressure
-- Influence into other people (panic distribution?)
+- Influence to other people (panic distribution?)